internetstandards/Internet.nl/documentation/Docker-getting-started.md

     make down-remove-volumes env=test

 Please refer to [Development Environment](Docker-development-environment.md) for generic information about the development environment and [Integration tests](Docker-integration-tests.md) for further reading specific to the Integration test environment.

+## Batch API test environment

+The batch API test suite test specific functionality for a Batch API deployment.
+These differ from a normal deployment in terms of permissions and services (ie: unbound connection test).

+To bring up the test environment and run the test suite use the following command:

+    make up env=batch-test
+    make batch-tests

+_notice_: the `test` and `batch-test` environments cannot be running at the same time because they use the same IP subnets, it might be needed to bring down the test first using: `make down env=test`.

+All other commands and the app address are the same as for integration tests above using the `env=batch-test` argument.

 ## Live tests